AI Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)

 How does full-text search differ from ChatGPT's native search?

 Native ChatGPT only searches conversation titles, not message content.
-ChatGPT Toolbox Premium searches both titles and every message inside every conversation, with exact-match toggle for precise phrases.
+AI Toolbox Premium searches both titles and every message inside every conversation, with exact-match toggle for precise phrases.
 If you're looking for the chat where you discussed a specific statistical test or paper author, native search won't find it; full-text search will.

-ChatGPT Toolbox organizes individual ChatGPT accounts, not shared team accounts.
+AI Toolbox organizes individual ChatGPT accounts, not shared team accounts.
 For team collaboration, use bulk export to share specific conversations or folders as TXT or JSON files with co-authors and advisors.
 For organizations deploying across 5+ researchers, the Enterprise plan ($12/seat/month or $10/seat/year) adds admin dashboard, centralized billing, and team analytics.

 How do I document AI-assisted research for reproducibility?

 Bulk export relevant conversations as TXT or JSON and include them in your supplementary materials.
 Many journals now expect authors to disclose AI assistance in methodology.
-ChatGPT Toolbox's export function makes this straightforward: select the project folder, export, include in supplementary materials.
+AI Toolbox's export function makes this straightforward: select the project folder, export, include in supplementary materials.
 For JSON exports, you can also analyze AI assistance patterns programmatically.

 15 minutes for initial setup (install, create folder hierarchy, pin top conversations).
 Plan to spend 1-2 hours moving existing ChatGPT conversations into the new folder structure if you have 100+ historical chats.
 Most researchers report feeling "organized" within one week and fully settled into the workflow within two weeks.